Before I was diagnosed with a fatty liver, I did various blood tests recommended by the doctor because I wasn’t feeling well. All sorts of tests.

 Of course, if that’s the case, this most likely means that you are well and healthy!

-But if you have any of the symptoms of a NAFLD and especially if you don’t find anything else to relate them to – or if your doctor recommends it – definitely get an ultrasound done!
-It is painless and fast and it tells you accurately if you have a fatty liver or not.
+But if you have any of the symptoms of a fatty liver disease and especially if you don’t find anything else to relate them to – or if your doctor recommends it – definitely get an ultrasound done!

 Don’t let it be too late because the sooner you catch a fatty liver, the easier it is for you to reverse it!
 It took me 1.5 years to do it, but others have done it in under an year, following a clean diet for NAFLD.